top of page

 During the summer following my second full year as principal, I was summoned to the superintendent's office and told that, for the good of the school, I should resign.
 This decision was painful for me because I had invested so much effort and so much of myself in the school I had founded.
 However, despite clearly having legal recourse, with the cloud of accusations over my head, and considering the highly public and even political nature of the principal position, I realized that I had no choice, and resigned, thereby reverting to my teacher license.
 I believed that this outcome would not stop the truth from emerging through the DOE's investigation, where clearly I would be found innocent beyond a shadow of a doubt.
 Regrettably, as I describe below, I discovered later that the investigator was more interested in expediency than honesty.

-After all these years, I feel great relief finally to have been able to publicly share the above explanations, and to include the report on which they are based as well as my own documentation, because of the damage these false allegations did to my reputation, as an educator and playwright, and the emotional impact they had on my life.
+After all these years, I feel great relief finally to have been able to publicly share the above explanations, and to include the report on which they are based as well as my own documentation, because of the damage these false allegations did to my reputation, as an educator and, perhpas, a playwright, and the emotional impact they had on my life.
 It is critical to note that the report itself never would have been completed had it not been for a chance encounter.
 Less than a year after resigning from the principal position, I was teaching at another school, still waiting to receive the official report from the DOE, when I bumped into the investigator from the case, who had come there to investigate an administrator.
 I asked the investigator when the report about me would be finalized because I was anxious to be exonerated.
 He replied that because I was no longer a principal, the report would be left open indefinitely, or, in his words, “put on the bottom of the pile” of reports, due to there being other, more pressing cases.
 To say the least, I was shocked, having waited patiently to be proven innocent.

 Subsequently, I did some checking and discovered that an open report of this kind would preclude my ever again becoming a school-based administrator.
 As I fully intended to return one day to school leadership, and because I knew that I had only ever behaved honestly, I was determined to see the report finalized.
 I emailed the Director of the Office of Special Investigations, kindly requesting that the report be completed, but I never heard back.
 Eventually, I met with a representative of the Public Advocate and explained my situation.
 Not long afterwards, the scathing New York Post article appeared.
 I believe someone at OSI, perhaps the Director herself, was angry that I had actively pursued the closing of the investigation, more so because I had utilized outside channels.
 It is no secret that some people within the DOE strategically use the New York Post to hurt and embarrass others, and, again, I suspect this is why the report was irresponsibly leaked.